Bulldogz9495/running_app/readme.md

 Create a challenges schema that will allow users to join a challenge.
 Add geographic challenges that will automatically allow track all users that meet the challenge in their area.
 Create a development build with expo eas and introduce react-native-purchases using revenue-cat

+## Nice to have tasks
+Invitations can expire